rnd7/awsm/README.md

 ![alt text](documentation/awsm-wave-spline-node-exponential.png "AWSM - Exponential WaveSpline Node")

 ### WaveSplineNode Time
 The temporal position of the `WaveSplineNode` within the waveform.
-The same as dragging a node from left to right.
+The same as dragging a node from left to right on the canvas.

 ![alt text](documentation/awsm-wave-spline-node-time.png "AWSM - WaveSpline Node Time")